k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/06_create_a_new_CDC_job.md

 # How Do I Create a New CDC Job?

 ## Purpose
-Fabric can execute [CDC](/articles/18_cdc_and_search/02_cdc_messages.md) Republish Jobs (Change Data Capture) to re-notify data changes in a set of LUI tables in cases where the changes need to be republished.
+Fabric can execute [CDC](/articles/18_cdc_and_search/02_cdc_messages.md) Republish Jobs (Change Data Capture) to re-publish LU tables data for a given list of instances.

-Jobs can also execute cross-instance searches using Fabric's Search capability - (Elastic Search command syntax should be used).
+Jobs can also execute cross-instance searches using Fabric's Search capability - (Search command syntax should be used).

 ## Job Type
 Set the **Job** type to **cdc_republish_instance_job**